 - whose edible parts have been removed from the carcass and then frozen, processed into sausages, cooked, dried, canned or smoked at a location other than the hunting site;

 If the bird is not being transported by the licence holder, the carcass must be tagged clearly with the following:

 - the migratory game bird hunting licence number under which the bird was killed;

-- the date on which the bird was taken.
+- the date on which the bird was killed.

 Possession of animals or fur